ViPRA: Video Prediction for Robot Actions: Experiments

 \textbf{\ourmethodshort enables smooth continuous control}.
-To assess action smoothness, we compare ViPRA-FM (blue) with LAPA~\citep{ye2024latent} (green), a discrete policy, during closed-loop rollout.
-Both models are loaded into our inference pipeline and replayed over trajectories from the finetuning dataset, simulating deployment under real visual observations.
-As shown in Figure~\ref{fig:smoothness}, both methods follow the intended trend, but LAPA~\citep{ye2024latent} exhibits sharp local spikes at contact events or occlusions, where small perceptual shifts trigger abrupt bin flips.
-In contrast, ViPRA-FM’s flow matching head yields smooth, demonstration-aligned commands.
-Since such discontinuities are unsafe on hardware, we restrict real world comparisons to continuous baselines.
-We provide more analysis on discrete and continuous policies in Appendix~\ref{apndx:smoothness}, showing how quantization, loss design, and control space affect action smoothness and deployment.
+To evaluate action smoothness, we compare \ourmethodshort-FM (\dodgerblue{blue}) against LAPA~\citep{ye2024latent} (\limegreen{green}), a discrete latent policy, during closed-loop rollouts in Figure~\ref{fig:smoothness}.
+Both models are deployed within the same inference pipeline and replayed over trajectories from the finetuning dataset, simulating execution under real visual observations.
+Although both methods capture the overall motion trend, LAPA exhibits sharp local spikes, particularly at contact events or under partial occlusions, where small perceptual changes induce abrupt bin transitions.
+In contrast, \ourmethodshort-FM’s flow matching decoder produces smooth, demonstration-aligned commands by modeling actions in continuous space.
+Because such discontinuities can be unsafe on real hardware, we restrict physical robot comparisons to continuous baselines.
+Additional analysis of discrete and continuous policies is provided in Appendix~\ref{apndx:smoothness}, where we examine the effects of quantization, loss design, and action parameterization on control smoothness and deployment stability.